mackwick/MoB_Website_FE/README.md

 # Mouths of Babes Website

 To be deployed on Netlify.
-ETA: Late August.

-"Under construction" page up on custom domain Aug.
-24 (when domain expires on Wix).
+ETA: Mid to late September.

 ## Client Description: